opencitations/infrastructure/README.md

 1. Edit `preliminary/03-traefik-values.yaml`:
    - Modify `additionalArguments` section for HTTPS certificate configuration
-   - If not using MetalLB, remove the MetalLB-specific configurations
+   - If not using MetalLB, for instance in a Cloud environment, remove the MetalLB-specific configurations

 ### 5. Domain Configuration

-Update the domain addresses in service manifests:
+Update the domain addresses in .env configuration file:
 - Web service manifests
 - API service manifests
 - Any other services with web addresses

-These files are located in the `manifests/` directory.
+### 6. Services system requirements

+Configure your service requirements in the `.env` file.
+Each service has specific resource needs that should be adjusted based on your infrastructure capacity.

+Important considerations:
+- CPU and memory requests should be set according to your cluster's available resources
+- Storage sizes should accommodate your data requirements plus growth
+- Service versions should match your deployment requirements
+- Ports should be available and not conflict with other services

-### 5b.
-WordPress Backup Configuration
+### 7. WordPress Configuration (OPTIONAL)

+The OpenCitations infrastructure currently features a showcase website developed on WordPress.
+To set up a showcase site using this same technological approach, uncomment the 03 and 04 YAML sections and update the WordPress configuration parameters specified in the .env file.

-The infrastructure includes an automated backup system for WordPress using rclone and pCloud storage.
+The infrastructure includes an automated backup system for WordPress using rclone and pCloud storage (YAML 04).
 The system performs daily backups of:
 - WordPress database (SQL dump)
 - WordPress files
 - MariaDB raw data